googlefonts/colr-gradients-spec/colr-gradients-spec.md

 | VarFWord | y1 | end circle center y coordinate |
 | VarUFWord | radius1 | end circle radius |

-Defines a class of gradients that are a functional superset of a radial gradient: color gradation along a conic cylinder defined by two circles.

 ##### PaintGlyph table (format 4)

 | Type | Field name | Description |